Construction

 Construction is the process involved in delivering buildings, infrastructure, industrial facilities, and associated activities through to the end of their life.
 It typically starts with planning, financing, and design that continues until the asset is built and ready for use.
-Construction also covers repairs and maintenance work, any works to expand, extend and improve the asset, and its eventual demolition, dismantling or decommissioning.
+Construction also covers repairs and maintenance work, any work to expand, extend, and improve the asset, and its eventual demolition, dismantling, or decommissioning.

 The construction industry contributes significantly to many countries' gross domestic products (GDP).
 Global expenditure on construction activities was about $4 trillion in 2012.
 In 2022, expenditure on the construction industry exceeded $11 trillion a year, equivalent to about 13 percent of global GDP.
 This spending was forecasted to rise to around $14.8 trillion in 2030.

 The construction industry promotes economic development and brings many non-monetary benefits to many countries, but it is one of the most hazardous industries.
 For example, about 20% (1,061) of US industry fatalities in 2019 happened in construction.